 Sometimes our writing is done simple for the sake of ourselves, to share the lines that are living within us.
 Here, we share the writing that shares our lives.

-Reading Time: < 1 minutes agriculture: wheels, writing, nature different paths worker bees making up hopes within tears working throughout the night chaff spreader returning the chaff steam rises (like
+Reading Time: < 1 minuteagriculture: wheels, writing, nature different paths worker bees making up hopes within tears working throughout the night chaff spreader returning the chaff steam rises (like